-Built for San Francisco businessman Sidney Bazett-Jones and his wife, the Bazett house is one of Wright's Usonian-style homes.
+Built for San Francisco businessman Sidney Bazett-Jones and his wife, the Bazett house is one of Frank Lloyd Wright's Usonian-style homes.
 It was designed in the late 1930s and constructed in 1940.
+Since then, it has had two owners — and one famous renter.

-Bazett-Jones as an ambitious businessman who became vice president of the Bank of America in his late 30s.
-His wife of four years was Louise Reno, from a well-known San Mateo family.
+Bazett-Jones was an ambitious businessman who became vice president of the Bank of America in his late 30s.
+His wife was Clara Louise Reno, a member of a well-known San Mateo family.

 The couple wanted to build a dream home on property they owned in Hillsborough, south of San Francisco.
-They contacted Wright to be their architect and spent several years corresponding with him about details.
-He designed the house in the late 1930s and construction was finished in 1940.
+They contacted Wright to be their architect and spent several years corresponding with him about the details.

 More About the Bazett House - and More of California's Wright Sites